culegooner/StandInMod/README.md

 Create an Item that drains liquids and deposits liquids.

-Make creepers drop raw fish. explains why they hate cats. paws off my fish!
+Make creepers drop raw fish. explains why they hate cats. paws off my fish! *done* Added the Spawn Egg drop enchantment *done*

 Include a book that has recipies and explains things.